-This surgery is for women who have had one or more children and are not planning future pregnancies.
+A mommy makeover is a surgical procedure for women who have had one or more children and are not planning future pregnancies.
 It is the combination of two areas which commonly change after childbirth, the breasts and the abdomen.
 Sometimes liposuction or other procedures may also be performed at the same time.
 It is important that enough time has passed for the body to recover from the pregnancy and that women who opt for this have returned to a weight that they are comfortable with.
 They also should have stopped breast feeding for at least six months.
-You do not need to be a mom to have this makeover.
+You do not need to be a mom to have a mommy makeover in Troy.

 This procedure removes excess skin at the abdomen and tightens the rectus abdominis (the six pack) muscle.
 This is typically performed after a woman has had one or more children or in men or women with a history of large weight loss.
 This operation makes the abdomen flatter and helps to restore the continuity of the abdominal wall muscles often alleviating the “still pregnant” appearance of the abdomen.
 It can remove stretch marks if the stretch marks are below the belly button.
 The muscle repair may make core exercises more effective and in some can help back pain.
 Dr. DeLuca-Pytell performs this procedure without the use of drains.

 For a stretched abdomen with stretch marks and hanging skin, a tummy tuck gives a flatter abdomen which responds better to toning exercises.
 Patients report feeling better in bathing suits and clothing and increased self confidence.

 The tradeoff for a flatter abdomen is a long scar that spans hip to hip, and sometimes longer, as well as one around the belly button.
 Skin sensation may decrease below the belly button.
 Not all stretch marks can be removed.
 Sometimes, the excess skin may continue around the back for which a belt lipectomy (a tuck for the back) may help.
 The end of the scar may stick out after healing is over (called a dog ear) and need revision.